TaylorBriggs/stripe-products-lambda/README.md

 # stripe-products-lambda

-A Lambda function for fetching Stripe products as part of a [Stripe Relay](relay) flow.
+A Lambda function for fetching Stripe products as part of a [Stripe Relay][relay] flow.

 NOTE: this function is designed to only return `active` products.